 The RTB can share information with local authorities, which enforce the regulations relating to standards and rent books.
-It can also share information with the Department of Social Protection and the Revenue Commissioners.
+It can also share information with the Department of Employment Affairs and Social Protection and the Revenue Commissioners.

 Each registration costs €90.
 If you are registering a number of tenancies in the same building at the same time, you can pay a composite fee of €375.
 If a single registration is late, the fee is doubled.
 If a multiple registration is late, the composite fee no longer applies and a fee of €180 applies for each tenancy being registered late.